 The Enneagram Personality Profile

-The first approach to this problem is by using our analytical thinking.
-The first tool we recommend is the Enneagram.
+Analytical thinking is the first approach to this problem, and one of the first analytical tools we recommend is the Enneagram.
 This tool of cognitive science will identify the components of your self-talk.
 It will show you the emotional links that are a part of your default personality settings.

 Our personality and instincts are the elements of our Ego, but we are not our Ego.
 Some people think they are their personality because they identify with it to such a great extent.
 However, we are not our personality; it’s a necessary tool connecting our bodies with consciousness.
 Studying how these tools work will help you understand yourself.
 You will learn how to access the positive aspects of other personality traits.
 This process will also shed light on the programming of our cultural narrative.
 Our past can be a trap.